-The expression in Eq.\ (\ref{4.63}) can be greatly simplified if in the series $\sum_{n'=-\infty}^{\infty}(\ldots)$ one gathers together ingredients with the same absolute value of the summation index $n'$.
-By doing this, after much labor, with the use of Eqs.\ (\ref{4.42}) and (\ref{4.62}), one finds that
+The expression in Equation (\ref{4.63}) can be greatly simplified if, in the series $\sum_{n'=-\infty}^{\infty}(\ldots)$, one gathers together ingredients with the same absolute value of the summation index $n'$.
+By doing this, after much labor, with the use of Equations (\ref{4.42}) and (\ref{4.62}), one finds that

-Further simplifications can be achieved, if one notices that the sum of the two series $\sum_{n'=0}^{\infty}(...)$ formed by using the first two terms in the curly braces on the right-hand side of the above equation, equals zero.
+Further simplifications can be achieved if one notices that the sum of the two series $\sum_{n'=0}^{\infty}(\ldots )$, formed by using the first two terms in the curly braces on the right-hand side of the above equation, equals zero.
 Moreover, the other two series can be expressed in terms of the hypergeometric functions ${}_3F_2$ of the unit argument, with the help of the following definition \cite{Bail35,Slat66}: